 - Tile/glass bit (spear point): for ceramic, always without hammer mode.

-- The bit diameter = the anchor diameter (a 6 mm anchor → a 6 mm bit).
+- The bit diameter matches the anchor diameter — a 6 mm anchor takes a 6 mm bit, no rounding up.

 3. Choose the anchor for the wall and the weight

-- Universal expansion anchor (nylon): solid walls and general use.
+- Universal expansion anchor (nylon): solid walls and everyday loads.

-- Hollow-wall anchor (metal toggle or self-drilling): essential in drywall and hollow partitions; an expansion anchor in a hollow wall just pulls out.
+- Hollow-wall anchor (metal toggle or self-drilling): non-negotiable in drywall and hollow partitions — an expansion anchor in a hollow wall has nothing to expand against and simply pulls out.

 4. Before drilling: avoid wires and pipes